All Blacks veterans finish with bronze after win over Wales - WHIZ News

 Six days after a semifinal loss to England ended New Zealand’s bid for a third straight world championship, the All Blacks beat Wales 40-17 on Friday in the third-place playoff.

 No surprises there.
-The All Blacks hadn’t lost back-to-back tests since 2011, and their last lost to Wales was 66 years ago.
+The All Blacks hadn’t lost back-to-back tests since 2011, and their last loss to Wales was 66 years ago.

 A new champion will be determined Saturday in Yokohama when South Africa and England meet in a rematch of the 2007 final, which the Springboks won 15-6.

 On a cool night at Tokyo Stadium, Smith, Read and Williams took cameos to cap their long careers.
-It was also the last match in charge for both head coaches, with Steve Hansen ending a long tenure at the All Blacks to move to Japan and Warren Gatland returning to New Zealand to coach a Super Rugby club after 12 years with Wales.
+It was also the last match in charge for both head coaches, with Steve Hansen ending a long tenure at the All Blacks to take a job in Japan and Warren Gatland returning to New Zealand to coach a Super Rugby club after 12 years with Wales.

 The swathe of retirements added some luster to a match that usually is one that neither team wants to play, but also one that neither team wants to lose.